rithikashetty474-oss/Jan-Aushadhi-Finder/README.md

 # 🏥 Jan-Aushadhi Finder
-### Android App Development using GenAI — Project 71 (Healthcare)
+### Android App Development using GenAI —  (Healthcare)
-#### MindMatrix VTU Internship Program 2025
+#### MindMatrix VTU Internship Program 2026

 ---

 ## 📱 About the App

-**Jan-Aushadhi Finder** is an Android application that helps citizens locate the nearest **Pradhan Mantri Jan Aushadhi Kendra (PMJAK)** stores and find affordable generic alternatives to expensive branded medicines.
+**Jan-Aushadhi Finder** is an Android application that helps citizens locate the nearest **Jan Aushadhi stores**  and find affordable generic alternatives to expensive branded medicines.

 Generic medicines at Jan-Aushadhi stores are **50–90% cheaper** than branded ones — but most people don't know where the stores are or what the generic name of their medicine is.
 This app solves both problems.